 Private cremation means that your pet will be cremated individually and completely alone (no co-mingling of ashes).
 The ashes will be returned to you.
 The private cremation package includes the following: coordination of transport (so that after your pet has passed and you are ready; transport of your pet will occur), use of a memorial room, clipping of your pet’s fur and a paw print (clay or ink), complete tracking of your pet through the entire process from transport to return of ashes, a beautiful cherry wood urn with name plate, a mini blooming remembrance package, a remembrance pin, and supportive literature on the grieving process.
 The Pet Loss Center of Austin will contact you when the process is complete (generally this process takes seven (7) days).

 Communal cremation means that your pet will be cremated with other beloved pets.
 The ashes will not be returned to you.
 The communal cremation package includes the following: transport (a small fee is charged), clipping of your pet’s fur upon request and supportive literature on the grieving process.
-The ashes will be transported and spread with respect at Eloise Woods Community Natural Burial Park.
+The ashes will be disposed of in a respectful manner, at the discretion of The Pet Loss Center.

 The Pet Loss Center of Austin can provide information for a natural burial; please contact them directly.